Ilich777/FutureCrystals/README.md

 </div>

 ### Easy deploying
 Just create commit and push it in remote origin in GitLab.
 After that writen code will be move in Docker container.
-After successful building site will be [available](https://fc.ektu.kz/)
+After successful building and deploying site will be available [here](https://fc.ektu.kz/)

 ***